appsmithorg/appsmith-docs/website/docs/packages/overview.md

 * Modifications to a Query Module are instantly reflected in all applications where it's used.
 * Allows passing distinct inputs from various apps without impacting the overall query configuration.

+**Limitations**

+* Direct binding of JS Module or JSObject data inside the query modules is not supported.
+* The feature of binding dynamic values to query modules using `this.params.(…)` is not yet supported.
+* Authentication with Google Sheets inside a module is not supported.
+A workaround is to connect the datasource through the application.
+* Importing CURL in packages is not supported in the closed beta.

 See How to [Reuse query modules](/packages/how-to-guides/create-query-module)

 #### JavaScript Modules